-The immediate parent undertaking is NWEN plc, a company incorporated and registered in the United Kingdom.
+The immediate parent undertaking is North West Electricity Networks plc ("NWEN plc"), a company incorporated and registered in the United Kingdom.
 The registered address of the immediate parent undertaking is Borron Street, Stockport, Cheshire, SK1 2JD.
-This is the smallest group in which the results of the Company are consolidated and those consolidated financial statements can be obtained from the above address.
+The smallest group in which the results of the Company are consolidated is that headed by NWEN plc; those consolidated financial statements can be obtained from the above address.

-The ultimate parent undertaking is NWEN (Jersey), a company incorporated and registered in Jersey.
+The ultimate parent undertaking is North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)"), a company incorporated and registered in Jersey.
 The address of the ultimate parent company is: 44 Esplanade, St Helier, Jersey, Channel Islands, JE4 9WG.
 This is the largest group in which the results of the Company are consolidated.

-At 31 March 2022 and 2023, the ownership of the shares in NWEN (Jersey) and, therefore, the ultimate controlling parties of the Company are:
+At 31 March 2023 and 2024, the ownership of the shares in NWEN (Jersey) was as follows: